 Day 01: Arrive Tunis

 Bonjour and Merhaba!
-We are warmly welcomed to Tunisia and are driven to the hotel.
-Check in time starts from 1400 hrs.
+We are warmly welcomed to Tunisia and are driven to our hotel.
+People here are fluent in French and Arabic, ofcourse with a large number also speaking English.
+Hotel check in time starts from 1400 hrs.

 Overnight: Majestic Hotel, Tunis (2 nights)